kibuchijw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. An executable that displays the last 10 lines of /etc/passwd
 5. An executable that displays the first 10 lines of /etc/passwd
 6. An executable that displays the third line of the file iacta
-7. An executable that created a file whose name had special characters
+7. An executable that creates a file whose name had special characters
+8. An executable that creates pipes the result of a command into a file